Clock Icon - Farm Webflow Template

 How to Identify the Growth Stages of Maize

-Do you understand the different growth phases of your maize crop?
+Do you understand the different growth stages of your maize crop?

-Did you know each phase has different nutritional requirements?
+Did you know each stage has different nutritional requirements?

-Are you following the best protocols for each phase to boost your yields?
+Are you following the best protocols for each stage to boost your yields?

 The Lifecycle of Maize

-The lifecycle of the maize plant has two key developmental phases: the vegetative phase (V phase) and the reproductive phase (R phase)
+The lifecycle of the maize plant has two key developmental stages: the vegetative stage (V stage) and the reproductive stage (R stage).

 Note: Vegetative and reproductive stages are determined on a whole-field basis when at least 50% or more of the plants have reached or are beyond a particular stage.